 As the Bunya Mountains are at a higher elevation, expect cooler temperatures.
 In early April, it wasn’t cold but I was glad I had my fleece jacket for the evenings (especially since we always end up cooking really late).

 Not being exactly off the beaten track means that you don’t need to bring your camping toilet.
 There are facilities at all three camping areas.
-Dandabah even has showers!
+Dandabah has flush toilets and even hot showers!

 DANDABAH CAMPING AREA AT A GLANCE